Notice of Privacy Practices

 Health Oversight Activities: We may disclose patient information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
-These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

-Law Enforcement: We may release patient information about you to the police or other law enforcement officials if the release is required or allowed by applicable law or to comply with a proper court order, grand jury or administrative subpoena or similar legal process.
+Law Enforcement: We may release patient information about you to the police or other law enforcement officials if the release is required or allowed by applicable law or to comply with a proper court order, grand jury or administrative subpoena, or similar legal process.